Dan0sz/wp-help-scout-docs-shortcodes/README.md

 - **SEO**: You can decide the URL structure yourself, which makes it much more attractive to search bots.
 - **Use your site's layout**: You're working in WordPress, which increases recognizability for your users!
 - **Keep using Help Scout**: Keep using that awesome tool, because similar alternatives like ZenDesk are waaay too expensive!

+## Looking for an Automatic approach?

+If your documentation section is too large to embed manually, or you simply don't have the time to do the work, I've also built a premium [plugin which fully automates the embedding of your Help Scout Docs categories and articles into WordPress](https://ffw.press/wordpress/wp-help-scout-docs/).

 ## Usage